 Unlike some outstanding balances, medical bills cannot seize personal assets due to nonpayment.
 The statute of limitations under Pennsylvania law is four years.
 This means that medical professionals may contest a lawsuit to try to regain debt owed by their patients via a Pennsylvania media debt collection agency,

-The laws that these agencies must adhere to are the same as every other state.
-Agencies are forbidden to abuse or harass debtors unlike previous years and must maintain strict moral and professional guidelines.
+These agencies must adhere to the same laws as every other state.
+Agencies are forbidden to abuse or harass debtors, unlike previous years and must maintain strict moral and professional guidelines.

 In the case of a lawsuit, the creditor (i.e. the medical professional) may be able to garnish wages from patients who have outstanding balances.